The Founding of the Monster Inn

-“You are but a morsel,” the fiendish voice said, tendrils of mouths and eyes closing in around me.
+“You are but a morsel,” the fiendish voice said, the wall reverberating with sound, eyes opened all around me, staring hungry.
 “But my children and I are starving!
 It has been so long since last we ate.
 To us, you will be a feast!”
-A mouth got uncomfortably close to my face, green saliva dripping off a purple tongue.

 “You’ve got…” I began, knowing what I said next would save my life or seal my fate.
 “An impressive operation here!
 Managed to lure me in.
-But I was desperate and frantic.
-No one is actually going to buy that you’re a real inn.
+But I was desperate.
+No normal traveler is going to believe you’re a real inn.
 But I know people; what they like and what they like to do.
 You let me fix you up and we can both profit.”

 “My children and I lived fruitfully up in the mountains, we are new to the world of men.
 What is this…’profit’ you speak of?” the thing asked.
 I could hear in its voice that it was considering what I was saying.
-Whatever this monster was, it was intelligent enough to be reasoned with.
+After all, I was still uneaten.

 “Profit is my specialty.
 Profit means we both get something.”
-There were still tendrils hovering over me, but I managed enough finesse to get to my feet.
+I managed to get to my feet.
 “I get coin from the patrons of your fine…self.
 You get a steady supply of meals from customers who piss me off.
 Sounds to me like this could be a mutually beneficial partnership.
 Much more reliable way of getting food that sitting way out here in the woods.”

 The creature was silent for a time.
-Few eyes stared at me from the walls. the tendrils which flanked me had become lethargic and wilted.
+Few eyes stared at me from the walls. the tendrils and teeth retreating just a little .
 Just when I had gotten used to the idea I might live through this nightmare they snapped back to attention, and I pinned myself to the wall on reflex.

 “Open up, Freya!” screamed a voice from outside.
 “We know you’re in there, we can see you moving inside this shit shack!”
 My pursuers had evidently tracked me down after all.
 A smile crept over my face as I realized the opportunity that was upon us.